awslabs/aws-media-replay-engine/README.md

 2. EDL Export - Within Amazon EventBridge, enable the rule named **aws-mre-clip-generation-MREEventEndRule**

-## Known Issues

-- **Issue 1:** The Refresh token provided by Amazon Cognito has an expiration of 10 Hrs.
-You will see errors in the MRE frontend if the current logged-in session is longer than 10 Hrs.
-You will need to re-login to start a new session.

 # Contributing

 See the [CONTRIBUTING](CONTRIBUTING.md) file for how to contribute.